sergeychuvakin/random_scripts/README.md

 # new_repository
 learning repository
-smth that i should to write
+smth that i should write